spsforks/SCons-scons-wiki/DownloadUnpack.md

     if not source[0].exists():
         raise SCons.Errors.StopError("source file [%s] must be exist" % (source[0]))

-    # create the list command and run it in a subprocess and pipes the output to a variable,
+    # create the list command and run it in a subprocess and pipe the output
-    # we need the shell for reading data from the stdout
+    # to a variable. we need the shell for reading data from the stdout.
+    # we need text (called as universal_newlines for maximum version compat)
+    # else we get bytes and the filter below tosses all the data as not-string!
     cmd = env.subst(extractor["LISTCMD"], source=source, target=target)
-    handle = subprocess.Popen(cmd, shell=True, stdout=subprocess.PIPE)
+    handle = subprocess.Popen(cmd, shell=True, stdout=subprocess.PIPE, universal_newlines=True)
     target = handle.stdout.readlines()
     handle.communicate()
     if handle.returncode != 0: